The Widening Gap Between Standard and High-Risk Car Insurance Rates

 States That Restrict Credit-Based Pricing

 California, Hawaii, Massachusetts, and Michigan fully prohibit insurers from using credit scores in rate-setting.
 Maryland, Oregon, and Utah have partial restrictions.
-New 2026 legislation is also active in Iowa, West Virginia, and Texas.
+New 2026 legislation is also advancing in Illinois (SB 1486, passed the House in March 2026) and New York.
 If you live in one of these states, your credit score cannot directly impact your premium.

 At-Fault Accident Drivers